On day 25 of my 366-day self-care challenge, I explored the art of sleeping in.

-It would seem that being on vacation would offer plenty of opportunities to sleep in.
-Not so on this trip.
+It might seem that being on vacation would offer plenty of opportunities to sleep in.

-So after a week of busyness, it was refreshing to have a day of rest after returning home.
+So, after a week of busyness it was refreshing to have a day of rest after returning home.

 Getting adequate sleep is an important act of self-care.
 But just how much sleep is enough?
 Most adults require about 7 to 8 hours of sleep each day.
 When we feel our best, we can live our best.

 Want to read all 366 days of this challenge in a convenient eBook?

 Ready to design a self-care practice that you love?